wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

 The key features are:
-- Scaling on flexible resource requirements: the autoscaler determines the resources it needs from the pending job queue, and scales up the appropriate ASGs while respecting job contraints such as node selectors
+- Scaling on flexible resource requirements: the autoscaler determines the resources it needs from the pending job queue, and scales up the appropriate ASGs while respecting job constraints such as node selectors
 - Multi-Region Support: the autoscaler can detect scaling errors and overflow to secondary AWS regions
 - Draining nodes on scale in: the autoscaler makes sure to not kill in-flight jobs